Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

 ### Code Validity

-The semantics and validity of the code used was passed through the three validators mentioned below and passed all tests with out error or warnings.
+The semantics and validity of the code used were passed through the three validators mentioned below and passed all tests without error or warnings.

 1. [W3C](https://validator.w3.org/) used to validate HTML code.
 2. [W3c Jigsaw](https://jigsaw.w3.org/css-validator/) used to validate CSS code.